What Fire Extinguisher do you use in a Kitchen?

 Fats and Oils: Wet Chemical Fire Extinguishers

-Why aren’t they Class B?
-They have been split into their own category as their flash point is substantially higher than the typical liquid fire.
-An excess of 340°C is needed to ignite these fires and therefore have been recognised as a very different threat.
+Class F fires have been split into their own category as their flash point is substantially higher than the typical liquid fire.
+An excess of 340°C is needed to ignite these fires and therefore has been recognised as a very different threat.

 Wood and Cloth: Water Mist Fire Extinguishers